benmcp/TIL/es2015/introduction.md

 # ES2015 - Introduction

+TLDR- ES = ECMAScript, ECMAScript version 6 was released in 2015.

 ## What is ES2015

-TLDR: ES = ECMAScript, ECMAScript version 6 was released in 2015.

 The best way to understand what ES2015 is, is to work backwards and start from the begining.